kurotetsuka/papers/src/turing_criticism.md

 receive signals representing the state of the game in some format compatible to it's mechanism, and may send signals intended to manipulate the game world.
-For example, given the game of checkers, the intelligence may be presented with a picture that represent the state of the board.
+For example, given the game of checkers, the intelligence may be presented with a picture that represents the state of the board.
 Given the game of a maze, it would be presented with a picture of what it can see from its position in the maze.
 Given Turing's imitation game, it would be presented with the text of the